Mesoamerica: Mythology and worldview

 The great breadth of the Mesoamerican pantheon of deities is due to the incorporation of ideological and religious elements from the first primitive religion of Fire, Earth, Water and Nature.
 Astral divinities (the sun, stars, constellations, and Venus) were adopted and represented in anthropomorphic, zoomorphic, and anthropozoomorphic sculptures, and in day-to-day objects.
-The qualities of these gods and their attributes changed with the passage of time and with cultural influences from other Mesoamerican groups.
+The qualities of these gods and their attributes changed over time and with cultural influences from other Mesoamerican groups.
 The gods are at once three: creator, preserver, and destroyer, and at the same time just one.
 An important characteristic of Mesoamerican religion was the dualism among the divine entities.
 The gods represented the confrontation between opposite poles: the positive, exemplified by light, the masculine, force, war, the sun, etc.; and the negative, exemplified by darkness, the feminine, repose, peace, the moon, etc.

 The typical Mesoamerican cosmology sees the world as separated into a day world watched by the sun and a night world watched by the moon.
 More importantly, the three superposed levels of the world are united by a Ceiba tree (Yaxche in Mayan).
 The geographic vision is also tied to the cardinal points.
 Certain geographical features are linked to different parts of this cosmovision.
 Thus mountains and tall trees connect the middle and upper worlds; caves connect the middle and nether worlds.